apptainer/apptainer-userdocs/build_a_container.rst

 .. code::

-   $ sudo singularity build production.sif development/
+   $ sudo {command} build production.sif development/

 Use care when converting a sandbox directory to the default SIF format.
 If changes were made to the writable container before conversion, there